i3dsymposium/i3dsymposium.github.io/2024/papers.md

           This paper evaluates the impact of these 4 VR game tutorial modes with varying time flow rates on control learnability, engagement-related outcomes, and player performance.
 We conducted a between-subjects experiment with 59 participants.
 Results indicated that bullet time significantly enhanced control learnability, reduced cognitive load, and improved player performance when compared to other tutorial modes.

           Our research contributes to a more comprehensive understanding of VR game tutorials and offers practical guidance for game designers, underscoring the potential of bullet time to enhance learnability and game experience.

-      - title: "Skill-Based Matchmaking for Competitive Two-Player Games"
-        authors: "Cem Yuksel"
-        abstract: |
-          Skill-based matchmaking is a crucial component of competitive multiplayer games and it is directly tied to how the players would enjoy the game.

-          We present a simple matchmaking algorithm that aims to achieve a target win rate for all players, making long win/loss streaks less probable.
-It is based on the estimated rating of players.
-Therefore, we also present a raking estimation for players that does not require any game-specific information and purely relies on game outcomes.
-Our evaluation shows that our methods are effective in estimating a player’s rating, responding to changes in rating, and achieving a desirable win rate that avoids long win/loss streaks in competitive two-player games.